Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I googled: "Are tires safe for gardening?" and found mostly positive answers and why.

 Shredded tires for mulch do tremendously more surface area for leaching, so I would not recommend that, but whole tires are chemically stable.
 They have been run at high speeds and the inner surface has oxidized so the surface molecules have formed a seal.
-If worried, a person can always line the tire with gardening plastic.

 I personally am not worried at all, especially for short term use, but to assuage any trepidation, simply google the same question I googled and read the answers.
 Many of the answers are from scientists and they aren't worried either about the use of whole tires.